Printer Technology

 3D Printers

-3D printers differ greatly from regular paper printing - they use computer-aided design (CAD) to create three-dimensional objects through a layering method.
+3D printers differ greatly from regular paper printing - they use computer-aided design (CAD) to create 3D objects through a layering method.
 Sometimes referred to as additive manufacturing, 3D printing involves layering materials, like plastics, composites or bio-materials to create objects that range in shape, size, rigidity and colour.
+3D printers are commonly used to create low cost prototypes, the medical profession for rapid production and even F1 racing teams to produce car components quickly at race events.
+Due to it being an entirely different printing process you can learn more in our dedicated 3D PRINTERS BUYERS GUIDE.

 Printer Accessories

-As we’ve previously mentioned the true cost of owning and running a printer very much on the consumables it requires and how often they need to be replaced.
+As we’ve previously mentioned the true cost of owning and running a printer very much depends on the consumables it requires - namely ink or toner and paper - and how often they need to be replaced.

 Ink Cartridges

-It will also be more cost effective if you have the print volume requirement to choose an ink tank printer, as the ink bottles are larger and again more cost effective.
+It will also be more cost effective to choose an ink tank printer if you have a high print volume, as the ink bottles are larger and more cost effective than ink cartridges.
 It is also worth mentioning that although many companies offer third-party ink cartridges and refills, the printer manufacturers themselves only recommend using their own branded supplies.

 Toner Cartridges